Saturday, April 17, 2010

 When we talk about the cost of probate, strictly speaking the answer should be about what the court will charge you to process the probate application.
 To me, though that answer is essential, it's not the whole picture.
 The other half of the picture is the fee charged by the lawyer.
 In this post I'll look at both.

 First of all, court fees (otherwise known as probate fees).
 If you apply for probate, there is no way to avoid paying a fee, even if you don't use a lawyer.
-Each province and territory is different and this is a link to a table that summarizes the fees in each area.
-There is no fee or a very low fee for estates under $10,000, or in some places even $25,000.
-The areas of Canada that have a maximum fee are Alberta ($400) and Quebec ($100).
+Each province and territory is different and a chart of the court probate fees by province is shown at the end of this post.
+There is no fee or a very low fee for smaller estates.
+The areas of Canada that have a maximum fee are Alberta ($400) and Quebec ($65).
 In every other province and territory, the fee continues to increase as the size of the estate increases and there is no upper limit.
 This is one of the main reasons individuals like to do estate planning - they'd rather arrange things so that the money ends up with their families and not the "taxman".

 Alberta